lavrov-veleslav/OnionManager/README.md

 - 📊 Log monitoring with separate sections for info, warnings, and errors
 - 🔧 Automatic generation and fixing of `torrc` configuration file
 - 🧩 Support for lyrebird and conjure pluggable transports
+- Switching languages:
+The language selection button 🌐 is located in the window title bar (to the right of the program name, to the left of the control buttons).
+Click it and select the desired language – the interface switches instantly without restart.

 ---